A platform built for 2020

 CVS transitioned from Sketch and InVision to Figma, enabling the development of an enterprise-wide component library to drive consistency and enhance accessibility across the organization.
 With the release of the annual COVID-19 vaccine, we were able to simplify the design by eliminating complex error summaries and handling.
 This shift removed previous constraints related to manufacturer requirements and strict dosing timeframes.

-2024 Making it personal: Remembering users and their caregiving relationships.
+Remembering users and their caregiving relationships.
 Surfacing what they specifically need, when they need it.

 We reimagined the vaccine scheduling process to deliver a patient-centric experience that reflects, "We know you."
 This included introducing patient lookup and authentication, streamlining the scheduling process from approximately 18 steps down to just 9.
 Users now have access to a comprehensive view of all their dependents on file, making scheduling easier for families.
-A significant brand shift from red to cobalt further aligned with the enhanced user experience and more.
+A significant brand shift from red to cobalt further aligned with the enhanced user experience.

 We also introduced a map view, helping patients orient themselves to nearby locations.
 Additionally, we consolidated multiple lines of business into a unified interface, showcasing the full range of available services.

-Then Repeat.
-This cycle ran continuously as pandemic needs shifted — new vaccine versions, eligibility expanding to children, updated CDC guidance, group scheduling requirements.
+The pandemic demanded speed.
+Discovery, journey mapping, and persona development happened in parallel with design.
+This cycle ran continuously as needs shifted, new vaccine versions, eligibility updates, group scheduling requirements.
 Each change restarted the loop.

 Measurable improvement in user efficiency and adoption.